 Centres will not be able to write and submit their own challenges until they have attended a Lifeskills Challenge training workshop.

 We have created a range of video tutorials to provide guidance on Lifeskills Challenge processes.
 Further guides will be available shortly.

-All student book, certification and registration prices shown below are per learner, unless otherwise stated.
+All prices shown below are per learner, unless otherwise stated.

-All prices valid from 1 September 2018 until 31 August 2019.
+All prices valid from 1 September 2022 until 31 August 2023.
 Prices are shown exclusive of VAT.
-For details of prices from September 2019, please download the list of ASDAN course costs for 2019–2020.